 With that said, a discussion of MPPS is vital in helping you find the best solution for your air quality problem.
 This blog will explain what MPPS is and why building managers and owners, such as yourself, need to understand it.
 Read on to learn more about why MPPS matters to you and your facility.

-MPPS refers to the size of the particles that most easily pass through a filter, whether the filter is infiltration or air purification system.
+MPPS refers to the size of the particles that most easily pass through a filter, whether the filter is infiltration or air purifier system.
 According to the Environmental Protection Agency (EPA), for instance, a high-efficiency particulate air (HEPA) filter can remove 99.97% of particles with a size of 0.3 microns (or 300 micrometers).

 An MPPS of 0.3 microns is the worst case; ironically, many filters are more effective at capturing particles smaller or larger than this, but a 0.3-sized particle regularly gets by basic filtration.
 Using 0.3 microns as the MPPS measures the worst-case efficacy of the filter.